One Big Beautiful Bill Act - Changes to Financial Aid

 Introduction of a Lifetime Loan Limit

-• The lifetime loan limit will be in effect for all students who have not borrowed a federal direct loan prior to July 1, 2026.
+• The lifetime loan limit will be in effect for all students who have not borrowed a federal direct loan in their current program of study prior to July 1, 2026.

 Students planning to enroll in subsequent degree programs should start budgeting now since there is no way to expand lifetime eligibility by repaying your loans.

-• Some of the OBBBA changes include a legacy provision that grandfathers current loan borrowers into the rules and regulations in place during the 2025-26 academic year.
+• Several of the OBBBA changes include a legacy provision that grandfathers current loan borrowers into the rules and regulations in place during the 2025-26 academic year.

 Example: An undergraduate student enrolled in a bachelor’s degree program has earned 60 credits toward their degree as of the end of the spring 2026 semester.
 This student has completed 2 years of their 4-year program and therefore has 2 years remaining.
 This student will qualify for the legacy provision for 2 years.